 Singest of summer in full-throated ease.”

-This is a sound people will pay good money to hear as they do at Knepp where the very poplar nightingale safaris are all booked for this spring.
+This is a sound people will pay good money to hear as they do at Knepp where the very popular nightingale safaris are all booked for this spring.
 Happily these birds, as so much else, are thriving on the Estate which has over 32 breeding pairs.

 Nationally, nightingales have been in serious decline with a catastrophic drop in numbers of 91% between 1967 and 2007.
 “Beechen green and shadows numberless ” suggest thick woods.
 Actually the overgrown hedges at Knepp are proving an ideal habitat for these birds rather than woodland as usually thought.